binerogroup/documentation/_sources/compute/flavors.rst.txt

 needs a larger amount of memory compared to more CPU cores that is provided by general purpose.

-The flavor group can be used for more memory heavy use-cases such as a database application with heavy caching of the dataset in memory that doesn't have a intensive requirement on CPU computation.
+The flavor group can be used for more memory heavy use-cases such as a database application with heavy caching of the data set in memory that doesn't have a intensive requirement on CPU computation.

 Version 1 with Intel
 ~~~~~~~~~~~~~~~~~~~~

 The version number 1 (implied in the flavor names) is using Intel as CPU vendor
-with Intel Xeon Gold 6138 2.0 GHz prcessors from the Intel Xeon Scalable Processors
+with Intel Xeon Gold 6138 2.0 GHz processors from the Intel Xeon Scalable Processors
 product family.

 .. tip::